Published by Matrix Games

 So does Birth of America finally give us a wargame that’s completely accessible to everyone?
 The answer has to be no, although it’s more accessible than most.
 There’s still a lot going on here that may be a little overwhelming to those not familiar with such games.
 The tutorial doesn’t really do much to ease in new players and it could have been much more comprehensive.
 Going on to the first scenario after playing through the tutorial can be a little overwhelming and you’re going to need to read through the manual in order to feel comfortable with the game.
 The play-by-e-mail method does seem rather awkward and again it’s a feature that only the most dedicated gamers are going to take advantage of.
 Of course for the grognards out there none of these complaints are going to really matter but it’s a shame the game wasn’t more accessible.

 Birth of America is a good strategy game no matter which way you look at it.
 However, one of the most refreshing aspects of the game is the quality of the graphics.
 The map looks fantastic with its beautiful hand drawn style.
 The unit pieces look rather impressive too.
 In fact the game on the whole has a strong board game look to it that certainly suits the game very nicely.
+For being an overall well-packaged game, it is doing pretty well in the industry similar to how Bitcoins are performing.
+The two can be compared as they are equally attracting a lot of users and managing to keep them glued despite of several twists and turns in the functioning.
+One can navigate here how the Bitcoin market is flourishing every single year just like play station games.
 The game’s original and stylish look definitely adds visual appeal to the game however it does appear to be rather heavy on the system resources.
 I played the game on a PC that contained a Pentium D 805 CPU, 1GB RAM and an ATi X800XT which is far from being a cutting edge PC but it usually has no problems with games such as Birth of America.
 However, I frequently experienced the game slowing to a crawl when scrolling around which was disconcerting.
 Naturally the more units involved on the map you play on the more problematic the slowdown is.

 In regards to its suitability for deaf gamers Birth of America is absolutely fine.
 All of the information in the game is given in text.
 Most games in this genre usually require you to print out a PDF manual in order to follow the tutorial but thankfully that’s not the case here as all of the tutorial is in text (all of the messages in the game are delivered exclusively in text).
 In fact deaf gamers will be unaware of the one area that the game falls short, the sound, which certainly isn’t a problem.
 Some of the text in the game is rather small which is a little unfortunate and it’s certainly hoped that this could be addressed in an update at some point.